FAQ: Frequently asked questions by our patients

 + Should I cancel my appointment if I am on my menstrual cycle?

 We ask that you still come to your appointment even if you are on your menstrual cycle.
 We can still perform internal work, or we can work externally, if you prefer.

 + Do you accept insurance?

 The physical therapists at Inner Dynamics Physical Therapy are out-of-network providers, except for Medicare we are considered in-network.
 Many insurance companies offer out-of-network benefits in order for you to receive care from an out-of-network provider.
 When you call our office, we will ask for your current plan so we can call the insurance company directly to determine your benefits.
 We will call you back within one to two business days to discuss coverage.
-If you do not have out-of-network benefits, it will cost $150 for your initial visit and $85 for subsequent visits.
+If you do not have out-of-network benefits, there are cash-pay options available.
 We accept cash, personal checks and most credit cards.

 + What is your appointment policy?

 We understand how situations may arise preventing you from attending your scheduled appointment.
 We kindly ask for at least 24 hour notice so that we can schedule the time slot for another patient who is waiting for an appointment with one of our therapists.
 All of our appointments are scheduled as one on one care so we thank you for your understanding that we try to provide care throughout the day to as many patients as possible.
 If you do miss an appointment or cancel within 24 hours, you will be charged a $45 fee which is expected to be paid at the following visit.

 We're here to help.
 Give us a call at 732-508-9926 or email us at email@example.com.
 Our helpful staff is happy to answer any questions you might have.